-If you’re buying a new laptop for college, you can get up to 10% off at Lenovo.
+If you’re buying a new laptop or another computer for college, you can get 5% off at Lenovo

-How to get the discount: You’ll need to enter a valid .edu email address or student ID.
+How to get the discount: You’ll need to verify your student status using ID.me.
 Learn more here.

 Looking to buy a Surface?
 You can save 10% if you’re a student.

-How to get the discount: You’ll need a Microsoft account to get access to the discount (which is annoying, but you’ll need it anyway if you’re getting a Surface).
+How to get the discount: You’ll need a Microsoft account to get access to the discount (which is annoying, but you’ll have to make one anyway if you’re getting a Surface).
 Then, you’ll need to enter your .edu email address to verify your student status.
 Learn more here.

 How to get the discount: Check this page for the current discounts available to students.
 Or consult someone at a local Apple Store.

-Ah, Goodwill.
-I spent many a Friday afternoon perusing the marvels of the local store in my college town.
+I spent many a Friday afternoon perusing the marvels of my college town’s Goodwill.
 But more than just being cheap entertainment in a small town, Goodwill can be a great place to find quality clothing and home goods at a cheap price.

 What’s more, most Goodwill stores offer a student discount.
-Sometimes it’s available on certain days, but other places it’s available all the time.
+At some stores, it’s available on certain days, while in other places it’s available all the time.

 How to get the discount: Specific requirements vary by store.
 But you should always ask, as some stores won’t advertise their student discount.
-All you have to do is show your student ID if they do offer a discount.
+All you have to do is show your student ID if the discount is available.

-How to get the discount: You’ll need to verify your student status with your .edu email address.
+How to get the discount: Visit the TOMS website, then verify your student status with Student Beans.

-Also, even if a business doesn’t advertise a discount, it’s worth asking.
-You never know, they might just be feeling generous (especially if it’s a mom and pop operation).
+Even if a business doesn’t advertise a discount, it’s worth asking.
+You never know, they might just be feeling generous (especially if it’s a mom-and-pop operation).

 Want to take in some culture (or are required to do so for your Western Humanities class?)
 Then you should know that you can get discounts on classical concerts, jazz shows, ballet, and theater if you’re a student.

 In some cases, your student status can get you in free.
-I did this when I was in college: I got to see banjo virtuoso Béla Fleck perform with the Akron Symphony Orchestra.
-These would have been $25 tickets normally, but I got in for free all because I was a student.
+When I was in college, I got to see banjo virtuoso Béla Fleck perform with the Akron Symphony Orchestra.
+Those tickets would have been $25 normally, but I got in for free because I was a student.